MIbrahim-Nasir/Data-Science/Land Status Survey No.s Project/Version 1/README.md

-This is the first version of the Land Status Survey No.s Search tool project using webscraping.
+This is the first version of the Land Status Survey No.s Search tool project using Web Scraping.

-This version supports exact textual input as present in the website. (https://dharani.telangana.gov.in/knowLandStatus)
+This version supports exact textual input as present on the website. (https://dharani.telangana.gov.in/knowLandStatus)

-**NOTE** : install selenium before execution - `pip install selenium
+**NOTE** : install selenium before execution using the command - `pip install selenium`

 # An example input:
 - District - Adilabad|ఆదిలాబాద్